utsav422/Image-Steganography/README.md

 # Image-steganography

 # ABSTRACT

-For our minor project, we have chosen to do Image Steganography.
-The project was

-primarily built using python programming language.
+ The project was primarily built using python programming language.
 ‘Steganography’ is a word de- rived from two Greek words-‘stegos’ and ‘grafiya’ which mean ‘to hide’ and ‘writing’

 respectively.
 It roughly translates to ‘hidden writing’.Steganography is the art of hid-